clamb270/iaas-assets/hub-spoke/HubSpoke_HOL.md

 ![](media/image3.png)

-- Open up a new Finder window and go to the “Downloads” folder.
+- Open up a new Finder window and go to the *Downloads* folder.
 Verify that a zip file starting with “terraform…” is there.

 ![](media/image4.png)

 ### **STEP 2**: Install Terraform

-- Copy the zip file from the “Downloads” folder.
-Create a new folder in your User folder called “Terraform”.
+- Copy the zip file from the *Downloads* folder.
+Create a new folder in your *User* folder called *Terraform*.
 Paste the zip file in this new folder and unzip it.
-A new executable file called “terraform” should appear.
+A new executable file called *terraform* should appear.

 ![](media/image5.png)